 | Above ₹24,00,000 | 30% |

-Section 87A Rebate (New Regime): If your net taxable income is ₹12 lakh or below, the rebate wipes out your entire tax liability.
-Effective tax is ₹0.
-This rebate does not apply to special-rate income such as LTCG under Section 112A.
+Section 87A Rebate (New Regime): Net taxable income at ₹12 lakh or below wipes out your entire tax liability through this rebate.
+Effective tax is ₹0, though it doesn't extend to special-rate income such as LTCG under Section 112A.

 New Regime Standard Deduction: ₹75,000 for salaried employees and pensioners.
-A person with gross salary of ₹12.75 lakh thus has taxable income of exactly ₹12 lakh and pays zero tax.
+Someone earning a gross salary of ₹12.75 lakh ends up with taxable income of exactly ₹12 lakh and pays zero tax.

 | Net Taxable Income | Tax Rate |